 For a long time Estonian-Moldovan relations were not very intensive, but they have become considerably closer in recent years.
 Moldova’s clear choice and European integration have enabled bilateral co-operation to focus on rendering assistance to Moldova in the framework of bilateral and multilateral co-operation.
 Moldova has been one of Estonia’s priority partner countries for development co-operation since 2006.
 In rendering help to Moldova, Estonia has mostly focused on projects for raising the capability of the public sector, providing assistance to the establishment of an e-governance information system, and on health care, environmental and educational projects.

-The Estonia-Moldova parliamentary friendship group was established in the Riigikogu in September 2005 and re-established in April 2007 (chairman Marianne Mikko).
-In the Moldovan Parliament, the Moldova-Estonia parliamentary friendship group was established in 2006.
+The Estonia-Moldova parliamentary friendship group was established in the Riigikogu in September 2005.
+The Estonia-Moldova parliamentary friendship group established in the XIII Riigikogu is chaired by Mr. Erki Savisaar, and further 17 Members of the Riigikogu are members of the friendship group.
+In the Moldovan Parliament, the Moldova-Estonia parliamentary friendship group was first established in 2006.

 |March 2012||Minister of Agriculture Helir-Valdor Seeder|